Create an AWS IAM Role and Instance Profile

 Filter the policies for the name of the policy that you created and select the policy.

-Provide a name for the role (for example, “IguazioDataScienceNode” — recommended), optionally add a description, and select
+Enter “IguazioDataScienceNode” as the role name, optionally add a description, and select

 - Creating IAM Roles (AWS documentation)